-- Hematological investigations The leucocytes, lymphocyte and monocyte counts will be elevated. - Clot culture In this test 5ml of blood is allowed to clot.
-The clot is added to a bottle of bile broth containing streptokinase.
-Lysis of the clot and release of the clot will occur. - Stool culture will be positive during second week of illness.
-The stool sample is cultured in tetrathionate broth and incubated for 24 hrs, the growth of bacilli can be observed. - Urine culture Will be positive in second and third week of infection - Duodenal juice or bile culture Performing to identify whether the bacilli are present over intestine or liver.
+- Hematological investigations The leucocytes, lymphocyte and monocyte counts will be elevated. - Stool culture will be positive during second week of illness and in carriers.
+Urine culture Will be positive in second and third week of infection - Duodenal juice or bile culture Performing to identify whether the bacilli are present over intestine or liver.